Have you ever seen a blue shrimp before?

 In these freshwater streams the flow stays low and decaying plant material causes the pH to fluctuate between basic and slightly acidic conditions.

 You should keep this shrimp in at least a 5 gallon tank.

-However if you are keeping a group of shrimp then it is better to size up to 10 gallons.
+However if you are keeping a group of them then it is better to size up to 10 gallons.

 The water temperature in the tank can range from 65-85°F, but between 72-80°F is best.
-Lower color grade shrimp can tolerate higher or lower temperatures than those in the higher grades.
+Lower color grades can tolerate higher or lower temperatures than those in the higher grades.

 It is very important to make sure that your filter is not powerful enough to injure the shrimp – HOB or sponge filters are your safest options.
 If you do need something more powerful than a HOB or sponge then you can try an under gravel filter on the lowest possible power setting.

-Remember that in the wild these shrimp like to be in the shade.
+Remember that in the wild Blue Velvet Shrimp like to be in the shade.
 So you can use any light intensity, so long as there is plenty of shade at the bottom levels of your tank.

 Hardness should be between 4-10 dGH and the pH can range from 6.0-8.0.
 Heavily planted tanks can raise the pH when the plants decay so make sure that you monitor the conditions carefully.